splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-This will automatically configure a cluster master with a single indexer
+This will automatically configure a cluster with RF(replication_factor) number of indexer peers.

-peer.
+NOTE: Whenever we try to specify `replicas` on IndexerCluster CR less than RF(as set on ClusterMaster),
+the operator will always scale the number of peers to either `replication_factor`(in case of single site indexer cluster)
+or to `origin` count in `site_replication_factor`(in case of multi-site indexer cluster).

 ```
 $ kubectl get pods